• Skip to primary navigation

 Spaghetti Squash Primavera

 For a healthier twist on traditional pasta primavera, swap out the noodles for spaghetti squash.
-Its mild flavor pairs perfectly with fresh vegetables and a light cream sauce for a guilt-free indulgence.
+Its mild flavor goes well with fresh vegetables and a light cream sauce for a guilt-free indulgence.

 Sweet Potato and Sage Risotto